prachigotkhindikar1/AWS-Cloud-Practitioner-Notes/README.md

   - Amazon EC2 local disc drive : transient data
   - Amazon EBS: persistent storage for any RDBMS + Snapshots on S3
   - Amazon RDS: RDBMS service - Automated and Managed MySQL

+### IAM Concepts

+- Principal
+   - A person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS
+- Identities
+   - The IAM resource objects that are used to identify and group.
+You can attach a policy to an IAM identity.
+These include users, groups, and roles.
+- Entities
+   - The IAM resource objects that AWS uses for authentication.
+These include IAM users, federated users, and assumed IAM roles.
+- Resource
+   - The user, group, role, policy, and identity provider objects that are stored in IAM.
+As with other AWS services, you can add, edit, and remove resources from IAM.